The main people behind Jolinaiko Eco Tours are the Ghanaian-Dutch couple Apollo and Cindy Noordermeer-Panou.

 Apollo and Cindy met and started a relationship in 2003, married in 2008, and have two children, a son called Senam Dico Panou (2009) and a daughter called Dzifa Annabel Panou (2011).

 Remco KalfRemco has been assisting Apollo and Cindy as consultant, problem-solver and marketeer in the Netherlands since 2004.
 Remco designed the Jolinaiko logo, and he designed, built and maintains this website.
 Additionally, he is responsible for the (internet) advertising.

 Born in 1971, Remco is Cindy's first cousin.
-Since 2004 he has his own (web)design company.
-Outside of Jolinaiko, he builds websites for companies in the Netherlands and works as a freelance consultant, designer and front-end developer.
+Since 2004 he has his own (web)design and development agency.
+He designs and builds websites for companies and government bodies in the Netherlands and works as a freelance consultant, designer and front-end developer.